-- 1. Upload a copy of your final brief in Microsoft Word to Canvas by 11:59pm two weeks after your individual conference.
-Reuploads are not permitted and only the first file you upload to Canvas will be graded. - 2.
-Upload a pdf of your final brief to the Appellate website (instructions to follow) by 11:59pm two weeks after your individual conference. - 3.
+- 1. Upload a copy of your final brief in Microsoft Word to Canvas by midnight ten days after your individual conference. - 2.
+Upload a pdf of your final brief to the Appellate website (instructions to follow) by midnight ten days after your individual conference. - 3.
 Email a pdf of your final brief to your final oral argument opponent before your oral argument (more specific instructions to follow).